agnesnoy/SerraLINE/README.md

         the number of frames in the simulation.
 If you didn't type 0 in the previous input, then SerraLINE will ignore this input.
+    4.- Method selection.
+Type 1 if you want to perform the standard method.
+For the projection method, by typing 0 the whole structure will be projected to the plane that best fits, or, specifying with ' ', you can fit a plane to a selection of base-pairs.
+This selection of points should be at least 3 bps.
-    4.- Path to the topology file.
+    5.- Path to the topology file.
 This input will be ignored if you indicated that you don't have a topology.
-    5.- Path to the trajectory file.
+    6.- Path to the trajectory file.
 This trajectory can be in amber format (*crd or *x) and WrLINE outputs format ( *3col and *xyz).
+    7.- In case the projection method was selected, the projected trajectory can be written in xyz or crd format.
+Type 1 for writing the projected trajectory or 0 for not.

 Another input file is required for executing the Extract process: